jarusll/the-logs/index.md

 I don't need git on my phone, I can just setup Syncthing and let the vps handle git commits.
 I just need my files synced across devices.
 I'll soon host Syncthing.

+Let's see if I can serve my org-roam notes with hugo.

+Good day, night

 # 2022-06-19

 Played some Apex and Dota after a long time.